 The Altoona Water Authority Employees' Pension Plan is a single-employer defined benefit pension plan.
 The Plan was established effective January 15, 1930.
 The Plan was amended and restated by Resolution No. 03-02-235, effective January 1, 2002.
 The Plan is governed by the Board of Directors of the Altoona Water Authority which may amend the plan provisions, and which is responsible for the management of Plan assets.
-The Board of Directors has delegated the authority to manage certain Plan assets to the M&T Trust Company.
-The plan is required to file Form PC-203C biennially with the Public Employee Retirement Commission (PERC).
-The most recent filing was as of January 1, 2017.
+The Board of Directors has delegated the authority to manage certain Plan assets to the Wilmington Trust Company.
+The plan is required to file Form PC-203C biennially with the Pennsylvania Department of the Auditor General's Municipal Pension Reporting Program (MPRP).
+The most recent filing was as of January 1, 2019.